1.1 All goods supplied to Purchaser by Supplier under a supply contract are supplied on the following Terms and Conditions.

 6.3 Where a delivery of goods cannot be effected a delivery and return fee based on reasonable industry rates and an administration or storage fee will be charged to Purchaser at rates selected by Supplier.

-6.4 A quantity, description, date, and place of delivery of goods as indicated on Supplier’s in¬voice or delivery docket or copies thereof (“the consignment note”) is conclusive evidence of quantity, description, date, and place of delivery of the goods.
+6.4 A quantity, description, date, and place of delivery of goods as indicated on Supplier’s invoice or delivery docket or copies thereof (“the consignment note”) is conclusive evidence of quantity, description, date, and place of delivery of the goods.
 Purchaser warrants that the person who signs the delivery notice is authorised to receive the goods on behalf of Purchaser.

 6.5 While Supplier will endeavour to meet delivery dates, any delay of delivery for any reason whatsoever will not entitle Purchaser to claim for any consequential loss or damage or to cancel, rescind or terminate the supply contract.

 7.1 Subject to the Consumer Law, if Purchaser fails to advise Supplier in writing of any fault in goods or failure of goods to accord with a supply contract within 48 hours of delivery: a) Purchaser is deemed to have accepted the goods under the supply contract and to have accepted that the goods are not faulty and accord with the supply contract; and b) Purchaser shall keep Supplier indemnified from any claims, damages, expenses or costs resulting from or arising out of the use of the goods by Purchaser whether or not such goods are damaged or defective.

 7.2 Non-standard goods which have been manufactured to Purchaser specifications under a supply contract will not be accepted for credit and Purchaser must pay a deposit of 20% of the value of the non-standard goods and then the balance before delivery of the non-standards goods.

 7.3 Subject to paragraph 7.2 goods may be accepted for credit at the sole discretion of Supplier.
-To the extent permitted by law Supplier reserves the right to charge an administration and handling fee calculated in accordance with the adopted practice of a minimum charge of $15.00 up to a maximum of 15% of the full retail value of the goods.
+To the extent permitted by law Supplier reserves the right to charge an administration and handling fee calculated in accordance with the adopted practice of a minimum charge of $50.00 up to a maximum of 15% of the full retail value of the goods.
 Freight incurred on goods returned will be to Purchaser’s account.

 7.4 Goods are not deemed damaged or defective by reason only of the presence of rust, mill scale or rolling seams except as provided in AS3600.